qooxdoo/qooxdoo/documentation/manual/source/pages/communication/rest.rst

 Events
 ======

-Events are fired by the resource when the request was sucessful or any kind of error occured.
+Events are fired by the resource when the request was successful or any kind of error occurred.
 There are general resource events and action specific events.
 Handlers receive a ``qx.event.type.Rest`` event that, among other properties, includes the response.

 ::